crr0004/Bottles/README.md

 Bottles
 =======

-Bottles, my chain child that is to understand simple language Written by Chris Rhodes as a pet project
+Bottles, my brain child that is to understand simple language Written by Chris Rhodes as a pet project
-If this goes anywhere it will be a miricle
+If this goes anywhere it will be a miracle

 First steps:
 Getting Bottles to able to break down sentances into description (Adjective), Objects (Noun) and actions (Verbs)